bjorobinson/Sparta-core-project-one/README.md

 # The Game

 The game is a rhythm game inspired, in both gameplay and style, by Guitar Hero and Rock Band.
+It has been tuned for the player to 'play' through Queen - We Will Rock You.

 ## Instructions